Joycey83/Dictionaryopedia/README.md

 ## Features

--Search for word definitions and synonyms.
+- Search for word definitions and synonyms.
--Play audio pronunciations for the searched word.
+- Play audio pronunciations for the searched word.
--Show corresponding images for the searched word.
+- Show corresponding images for the searched word.

 ## Running Locally